ayman-soliman-1783/news-homepage-main/README.md

 ### What I learned

 I learned how to build a responsive hidden burger menu using HTML, CSS, and JavaScript.
-This involved using hidden elements, CSS positioning, CSS transitions for smooth animations, and JavaScript event listeners to toggle the menu's visibility by adjusting menu's position on the workflow.
+This involved using hidden elements, CSS positioning, CSS transitions for smooth animations, and JavaScript event listeners to toggle the menu's visibility by adjusting the menu's position on the workflow.

 ```html
 <img id="menu__icon" src="/assets/images/icon-menu.svg" alt="icon-menu" />